A conservative Turing complete $S^4$ flow

-As a consequence of the lifting property of Ehrehsmann connections and the discussion around equation (\ref{eq:Xbar-hamiltonian}), $X$ lifts to a Hamiltonian vector field $\overline{X}$ on $S^{4}$, and defines a flow, which we will still call $\overline{X}$.
-The Poisson structure defined by the fibration $f$ is unimodular, so there exists a volume form that is invariant under $\overline{X}$ on $S^{4}$.
-This can be seen as the action of $X$ on the horizontal directions $(x_1, x_2)$ of a local coordinate system $(x_1,x_2, y_1, y_2)$ on $S^{4}$, with $(y_1, y_2)$ representing the fiber directions of the singular Lefschetz fibration $f:S^{4}\to S^2$, explained above.
+As a consequence of equations (\ref{eqn:inv-dens}) and (\ref{eq:Xbar-hamiltonian}), the vector field $X$ extends and defines a Hamiltonian vector field $\overline{X}$ on $B\times S^2$.
+This vector field $\overline{X}$ may also be extended to all $S^{4}$, setting it equal to the identity on $S^{4}\setminus B\times S^2$, thus defining a flow on all $S^{4}$ which we will still call $\overline{X}$.
+Notice that the flow $\overline{X}$ in $S^4$ only moves along the direction tangent to the symplectic leaves (defined by the fibration structure of $f$).
+Observe that, by construction, the flow $\overline{X}$ is Hamiltonian with respect to the Poisson structure $\pi_{f}$ defined by $f$ on $S^4$.
+Moreover, the Poisson structure $\pi_{f}$ is unimodular.
+Therefore there exists a volume form that is invariant under $\overline{X}$ on $S^{4}$.